datadiversitylab/ACDB/README.md

 - **Interactive map**: Visualize the geographic distribution of recorded populations with cultural behaviors.
 - **Search and filter**: Search and filter data by species, behavior types, transmission modes, and other variables.
-- **Data access**: Download current data tables for further analysis.
-- **Data contribution**: Submit new data through a standardized form and guidelines.

-## Usage

-1. **Explore the map**: Navigate the interactive world map to view recorded populations and their cultural behaviors.
-2. **Search and filter**: Use the search functionality to find specific species or behaviors of interest.
-3. **Download data**: Access the "Download Data" section to download data tables in CSV format.
-4. **Contribute data**: Follow the guidelines in the "Contribute" section to submit new data for inclusion in the database.

 ## Getting Started